rhyolight/numenta-web/packages/numenta.com/pages/company/events/2019/10/18/csicon-2019.md

 ---
-author: Numenta
+author: Jeff Hawkins
-description: 'Numenta Co-founder Jeff Hawkins will be at CSICon 2019 '
+description: 'Numenta Co-founder Jeff Hawkins will be at CSICon 2019 to give a talk, titled "How the Brain Learns a Model of the World and Why It Sometimes Gets It Wrong."
+CSICon is an annual skeptical conference hosted by the Committee for Skeptical Inquiry'
 date: 2019/10/18
 event:
   what: "How the Brain Learns a Model of the World and Why It Sometimes Gets It Wrong"